 Some problems in a microservice architecture that I can see are:

 Kubernetes is a container orchestration platform that lets you deploy, scale, and manage all of your containers.
 It allows you to automate the deployment of your containerized microservices.
 This makes it easier to manage all of the components and microservices of your application.
-You’d want to learn Docker for containerizing your microservices.
+You should learn Docker for containerizing your microservices.
 IBM has a public offering with the IBM Cloud Kubernetes Service that manages the cluster for you.

 Istio addresses some of the drawbacks in microservices.
-Istio is a service mesh that further helps you in managing your microservices.
-Istio can be installed on top of Kubernetes, where it can help you in tracing and monitoring your microservices.
+Istio is a service mesh that further helps you manage your microservices.
+Istio can be installed on top of Kubernetes, where it can help you trace and monitor your microservices.
 This can also help you quickly trace the errors and bugs in your app if there are any.
-Istio can also manage the traffic of your microservices like managing and controlling the flow.
+Istio can also manage the traffic of your microservices such as managing and controlling the flow.
 Your routes can easily be configured.
-Istio also provides security within your microservices like having mutual TLS or limiting its access to external services.
+Istio also provides security within your microservices such as having mutual TLS or limiting its access to external services.
 You can also install Istio onto the IBM Cloud Kubernetes Service.